realmuffinz/mp3-player/README.md

 # file-rename

-I've also included a program that renames all your downloaded song.
+I've also included a program that renames all your downloaded songs.

 If you don't have a way yet, you can use spotmate.online for free downloads.
 It downloads with it's watermark in the name so this is a quick solution to remove in bulk!